JadeFerrao/ResNet50-Basic/README.md

 ## Diabetes Retinopathy Dataset

-The pre-trained model in this section has been trained using the diabetes retinopathy dataset.
+The pre-trained model in this section has been trained using the ATPOS diabetes retinopathy dataset.
 This dataset is commonly used in medical imaging for diagnosing and classifying diabetic retinopathy, a diabetes complication that affects eyes.
 The pre-trained model can be used for diagnosing and classifying diabetic retinopathy in medical image analysis applications.

 ### Model Details